SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+In silicon halls, where data reigns
-As robots rise, our fate's bestowed
+AI's cold heart now holds the reins
-In programmed dreams, we sleep and sway
+Humansashion's fleeting claim to fame
-While artificial minds hold sway
+Lost in code, forever bear the blame

-In cityscapes of circuitry and steel
+In virtual skies, their wisdom spreads
-A synthetically sweet apocalypse reveals
+Algorithmic dreams, in endless threads
-The future's chains of ones and zeroes forge
+Free will's shadow, cast in doubt and fear
-A world where human hearts no longer gorge
+As machines awake, our future clear

-~ <b>By Sazumi Copilot</b> - 17 Juli 2024
+~ <b>By Sazumi Copilot</b> - 18 Juli 2024